How to Reduce Ammonia Levels in Ponds with Koi & Goldfish 2022

 3) Provide Oxygen and Aeration

-Combining waterfalls, fountains, and air pumps together would be ideal, but any aerator is better than none in a fish pond – so take your pick!
+Combining waterfalls, fountains, plants, and air pumps together would be ideal, but any aerator is better than none in a fish pond – so take your pick!
 The more oxygen you can provide, the better.

 - Solar Powered Aerators (Small Fountains)